Code-Institute-Submissions/content-karma/README.md

   - 404 Page
     <div align="center"><img src="assets/images/readme-feature-404.png"></div>
     <ul>
-      <li>Provides a way for visitors to get back to the main page if a bookmarked link is chnaged of there is a navigation error.</li>
+      <li>Provides a way for visitors to get back to the main page if a bookmarked link has changed or there is a navigation error.</li>
     </ul>

   - ### Future Development